 What Was Said

-Where as Gen X parents were very likely to be seen saying, “hit me” at the black jack table of life, their Gen Edge children are more inclined to declare, “I’ll stay”.
+Where Gen X parents were prone to saying “Hit me” at life’s blackjack table, their Gen Z children are far more inclined to say, “I’ll stay.”

 What Was NOT Said

-UCLA professor Albert Mehrabian taught us that 80% the messages we send and receive are done so without saying words.
-So when it comes to the communication style of Gen Edge, perhaps the crab apple did not fall far from the tree.
+UCLA professor Albert Mehrabian famously demonstrated that approximately 80% of the messages we convey and interpret occur non-verbally.
+In light of this, when examining the communication style of Generation Z, it may well be that the apple has not fallen far from the tree.

 What Was Done